 If you remain worried about too much salt in your diet, the secret is to control it yourself.
 The secret is to cook!
 Buy unprocessed foods and season them yourself.
 If you avoided fast foods and processed foods, you will never have to worry about too much salt in your diet.

 We recommend about 1/2 teaspoon of Morton Coarse Kosher Salt per pound of meat.
 That’s equivalent to 1/4 teaspoon of table salt.
 Table salt weights 5.69 grams per teaspoon.
 But most of us don’t eat a whole pound of meat.
-Say you eat 1/2 pound, that’s 1/8 teaspoon of table salt or 0.711 grams or 711 milligrams, or less than 1/3 of your recommended daily intake.
+Say you eat 1/2 pound of salted meat, that’s 1/8 teaspoon of table salt which is about 40% sodium, or 284 milligrams of sodium.
+If the recommended daily intake is 2,300 mg, that is about 12% of your recommended daily intake.

 Other cool things about salt